Author: Zofia Knorek

 - What types of projects have been funded recently?
 Are there any themes, topics, or habitats that are over- or underrepresented in recent fellowship projects?

-- How did the applicants structure their project narratives and statements of interest?
+- How did the applicants structure their proposals?
 Beyond the guidelines of the RFP, were there any style/formatting choices that you found more effective than others?
 For example, you may find that some applicants choose to state their objectives/aims, whereas others may choose to present the same information in the form of a question.
 Applicants may also choose to italicize, bold, or underline words or phrases for emphasis.
 In general, do so with some consistent pattern, and sparingly; otherwise, it’s hard for reviewers to read.

-- Do you know anyone else who has applied for this fellowship recently?
-If so, ask them if they’d share their application and reviewer feedback.
-It’s always helpful to see how other people have structured their application package and allocated space for each section.
-Current fellows in addition to Marae may be willing to share their successful application with you.
-Email them and ask--the worst thing anyone will ever say is no. If you have access to old applications, be careful about comparing them directly to this year’s RFP; the management needs and application package requirements can change from year to year.
+- Do you know anyone else who has applied for this fellowship recently, like someone in your lab, or another graduate student in your program?
+If so, ask them if they’d be willing to share their application and reviewer feedback.
+It’s always helpful to see how other people have structured their application package and allocated space for each section; it’s even more helpful to see how that package was evaluated.
+Past fellows in addition to Sarah may be willing to share their successful application with you.
+Email them and ask--the worst thing anyone will ever say is no. If you have access to old applications, be careful about comparing them directly to this year’s RFP; the management issues and priorities may have been different during that application cycle.

 As a series, these blog posts are meant to be comprehensive but certainly not exhaustive.
 The wealth of resources regarding grant writing can be overwhelming to navigate, so we are trying to distill down the information as much as possible.
 If you’re looking for additional resources, we recommend the following as supplementary reading material to this series: